 My dog McCoy lived to be 16 years and one month old.
-I got him as a four month old puppy from a reputable breeder.
+I got him as a four month old puppy.
 He was an Australian Shepherd.

 I believe that his long, healthy life was a result of several things and not of just of genetics as we always want to think.